Lloyd Colteryahn

-Lloyd Kenneth Colteryahn (August 26, 1931 – May 2, 2011) was an American football end.
-After playing college football at the University of Maryland, he was drafted in the fourth round of the 1953 NFL draft by the Pittsburgh Steelers.
+Lloyd Kenneth Colteryahn (August 26, 1931 – May 2, 2011) was an American professional football end.
+After playing college football for the Maryland Terrapins, he was selected by the Pittsburgh Steelers in the fourth round of the 1953 NFL draft.
 Colteryahn played professionally in the National Football League (NFL) for three seasons, from 1954 to 1956, with the Baltimore Colts.
 Colteryahn died in Dunedin, Florida, his winter home, on May 2, 2011, after a brief illness.